-- Keep weeds under control by hoeing between the rows.
+- Keep weeds under control by hoeing between the rows in large gardens.

 - Plant out young plants of all the different basil types.

 - Plant new curry leaf trees when all danger of frost is over.
-They are a member of the citrus family and need to be looked after in a similar manner.
+They are a member of the citrus family and must be cared for in a similar manner.

 - Fertilise the entire herb garden to maximise spring growth.

 - Harvest citrus and avocados.